Join the Club

 Social activities, such as monthly pot-luck dinners and a year-end Thanksgiving dinner, are an excellent way to get to know other members.
 The Commodore’s Banquet in November closes out the year with an awards presentation for sailing excellence.

-Club members run organized weekend racing throughout the season.
+Club volunteers run organized weekend racing throughout the season.
 The Club is well equipped to run races and the safety of members, whether they are racing, pleasure sailing or paddling, is and will remain a high priority.

 The Club annually also hosts its own Founders’ Regatta and usually one regional or national regatta per season.

 In 2017, WSC hosted the Volvo Laser Masters’ Canadian Championship, enjoy this video montage.